Skip to main content

 Each Borrow or Multiply position is represented by a Position NFT, created when the position is opened and sent to your wallet.
 This NFT stores all position data (collateral, debt, risk parameters) and represents ownership of the position.
 It is transferable: moving it to another wallet transfers the entire position.

-Do not burn this NFT.
+Do not burn this NFT while the position is open.
 It is required to manage and withdraw the funds associated with the position.

 Multiply uses leverage, which amplifies both gains and losses.
 Positions can reach the Liquidation Threshold faster during adverse price movements.Your position is safe as long as the status stays below the .
 If it reaches the threshold, part of your collateral is automatically sold to restore balance.
 Liquidation penalties apply only to the liquidated portion and vary by vault.Higher leverage increases potential returns but also increases liquidation risk.